criblio/appscope/website/src/pages/docs/cli-using.md

 When you attach AppScope to a process, its child processes are not automatically scoped.

-You cannot attach to a musl libc process or a static executable's process.
+You cannot attach to a static executable's process.

 No HTTP/1.1 events and headers are emitted when AppScope attaches to a Go process that uses the `azure-sdk-for-go` package.